LEARN TO IDENTIFY JAPANESE BEETLES

-DAMAGE: Adults eat flowers and skeletonize leaves of a broad range of plants; plants may be completely defoliated.
-Adults feed on fruit, such as raspberries and plums, opening a site for disease infection.
+The damage you're noticing can also help you identify Japanese beetles.
+Adults eat flowers and skeletonize leaves of a broad range of plants; plants may be completely defoliated.
+They also feed on fruit, such as raspberries and plums, opening a site for disease infection.
 Larvae feed on roots of lawn grasses and garden plants.